Sun Media: History

 Sun Publishing was formed on February 4, 1978 through the amalgamation of Toronto Sun Holdings Ltd and Toronto Sun Publishing Ltd. The two companies had been formed in 1971 with the launch of the Toronto Sun by former staffers of the defunct Toronto Telegram.
 On February 14, 1978, the Edmonton Sun, the second member of what would become the Sun chain, was announced through a partnership of Sun Media and Edmonton Sun Publishing Ltd. The paper was launched on April 2, 1978.
 In 1981, the outstanding shares of Edmonton Sun Publishing Ltd were acquired by Sun Media.
 The company purchased the Calgary Albertan on July 31, 1980 for $1.3 million and relaunched it days later as the Calgary Sun, with the same format and appearance as its sister papers.

+In 1979, it purchased the United Press International's Canadian subsidiary, the former British United Press.
+It ran the news agency for several years before selling it to Canadian Press in 1985.

 In 1983, 50% of Sun Media was acquired by Maclean-Hunter for $55 million.
 That same year, Sun Media, with Maclean-Hunter's backing, acquired the Houston Post for $100 million in an attempt to expand into the United States.
 It was sold for $150 million four years later.
 In 1987, Maclean-Hunter's Financial Post weekly was sold to Sun Media for $46 million and was relaunched as a daily tabloid financial newspaper the following year.
 In 1988, Sun Media acquired the Ottawa Sunday Herald which it would relaunch as the daily Ottawa Sun.

 In 1994, Maclean-Hunter was purchased by Rogers Communications.
 Two years later, on October 4, 1996, the management of the Sun chain under the leadership of Paul Godfrey purchased Rogers' share of the Sun Publishing and renamed the company Sun Media.
 In 1998, the Financial Post was sold to Southam Inc. in exchange for the Hamilton Spectator, the Kitchener-Waterloo Record, the Guelph Mercury, and the Cambridge Reporter.
 Also in 1998, Sun Media was purchased by Quebecor and maintained as a wholly owned subsidiary of it.
 Godfrey had sought out Quebecor as a "white knight" in order to frustrate an attempted hostile takeover by the Sun's longtime rival, the Toronto Star.
 In 1999, Quebcor sold the four recently acquired southern Ontario newspapers to the owners of the Toronto Star and became part of its Metroland Media Group.
 Southam, owned by Conrad Black, would relaunch the Financial Post as the National Post.
 In 2007, Sun Media acquired and absorbed the Osprey Media chain of small English language newspapers mostly based in Ontario.
 In 2014, after years of cuts and restructuring, Quebecor sold its Sun Media division to Postmedia which, ironically, had former Sun Media CEO Paul Godfrey as its chief executive.
 The sale was completed in April 2015 and Sun Media was dissolved with its newspapers being absorbed by the Postmedia chain.